miao-ntust/HawkesJD/README.md

 - For $N = 50$: requires $\beta \leq 9$
 - No constraint on $\alpha \cdot \beta$, however large $\beta$ values may cause numerical instability

+**Example:**
+`example1.m` demonstrates the usage and corresponds to partial results in Table 1 of the paper.

 ## Option Pricing under HJD